technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 The variadic version of a non-Variadic-Generic-type acts in all and for all like other Variadic Generics, and it also keeps track of nested concrete type information.

-Moreover, a variadic version of a type can happen to be *degenerate*, i.e. it actually has no variadicity at all.
-This can happen, for example, when accessing the constrained associatedtype of a type.
+Moreover, a variadic version of a type can happen to be *degenerate*, i.e. it actually has no variadicity at all, or in other words all the types contained in the Variadic Type are the same.
+This can happen, for example, when accessing the constrained `associatedtype` of a type.

 It is not possible to create a variadic version of a type using more than one Variadic Generic.